robb-randall/zsh-flatpak/README.md

-# zsh-flatpak
+# flatpak

 ### Indroduction
 The (unofficial) [flatpak](https://flatpak.org) plugin that adds several aiases for managing your flatpak applications.
 When executed, an alias is generated for each flatpak application installed on the system (both system and user).

 ### Installation
+Flatpak must be installed and setup ([https://flatpak.org/setup/](https://flatpak.org/setup/))

-Add the following to your ~/.zshrc file
+Once flatpak is installed, add the following to your ~/.zshrc file

 ```plugins=(... flatpak)```